How to Sample Paint Colors

-Sampling paint colours the traditional way is hard.
-Even if you’re LOOKING at the perfect paint colour for your walls, cabinets or trims, you might not KNOW it because you aren’t looking at it the right way.
+Sampling paint colors the traditional way is hard.
+Even if you’re looking at the perfect paint color for your walls, cabinets, or trims, you might not KNOW it because you aren’t looking at it the right way.

-Once you’ve got your samples in your hot little hands, don’t start slappin’ them on the walls YET.
+Whether you choose Samplize Peel & Stick paint samples or start with small paper samples, once you’ve got colors in your hot little hands, don’t start slappin’ them on your walls or cabinets yet.

 Why?